Category Archives: “The Domain”

 I discovered that the stories in the “First and Second Readers” picture children in their relationship with family members, teachers, friends, and animals.
 The “Third, Fourth, Fifth and Sixth Readers” expanded on those ideas.
 One of the stories I remember was “The Widow and the Merchant”.
 It’s kind of a morality tale about a merchant who befriends a widow in need.
 Later, when the widow proves herself to be honest, the merchant gives her a nice gift.
 The books do not necessarily teach you to believe that charity is expected only of wealthy people though.
 We all know that generosity is a virtue that should be practiced by everyone.

+All of the stories were very wholesome and they gave very good explanations to illustrate virtues like honesty, charity, thrift, hard work, courage, patriotism, reverence for God, and respect for parents.
+Personally, I would recommend this book to anyone!
 I also discovered that the vocabulary used in the book was very advanced compared to the relatively limited number of words people use commonly in our modern age.
-I think we have lost a lot of our own language since our Founding Fathers wrote the Declaration of Independence over 200 years ago!"
+I think we have lost a lot of our own language since our Founding Fathers wrote the Declaration of Independence over 200 years ago!

 [i] “…McGuffey’s Eclectic Readers…”